Sandacus/Sandacus.github.io/README.md

 # Sandacus.github.io
 Welcome to my website.
-This will be used to start creating a portfolio for work I have done.
+This will be used to start creating a portfolio for work I have done and keep a log of my progress.